rstudio/shiny-workflows/README.md

   * Performs `R CMD check .` on your package
   * Parameters:
     * `extra-packages`, `cache-version`, `pandoc-version`: Same as in `website.yaml`
-    * `check-args`: Passed to `args` https://github.com/r-lib/actions/blob/v1/check-r-package/
+    * `extra-check-args`: Arguments passed in addition to the default check `args` of https://github.com/r-lib/actions/blob/v1/check-r-package/
     * `macOS`: `macOS` runtime to use
     * `windows`: `windows` runtime to use
     * `ubuntu`: `ubuntu` runtime to use.
 To use more than one ubuntu value, send in a value separated by a space.
 For example, to test on ubuntu 18 and 20, use `"ubuntu-18.04 ubuntu20.04"`.
 The first `ubuntu` value will be tested using the `"devel"` R version.